piotrostr/gke-gpu-tf/README.md

 ## Setup

-Setup requires terraform with Google Cloud credentials.
+Setup requires Terraform with Google Cloud credentials.
 This cluster runs GPUs and exceeds the primary GCP quotas so the example won't work for new accounts.

 The `api/` directory contains two sample APIs of which images have been built